lamps-lab/patentfigure/PatentFigureSegmentation/README.md

 # PatentFigureSegmentation
-This project involves segmenting figures and labels in patent figures using Transformer method.
+This project is about the segmentation of patent drawings using a pipeline integrated with Transformer method.
 The following steps were carried out in order to perform the segmentation:

 - We used Amazon Rekognition tool to obtain bounding box coordinates for the figure labels